 Shari Clough, Ph.D.

-Clough is a graduate of the 2017 Peace Literacy Summer workshop and has prepared a Peace Literacy lesson plan for a college-level class in philosophy, political science, and citizenship that she co-taught at Oregon State University.
-She has also developed a Peace Literacy lesson plan on aggression that she has taught numerous times to high school and college students.
+Clough is a graduate of the 2017 Peace Literacy Summer workshop and has co-facilitated workshops with Chappell across the US and Canada, online, and increasingly, in virtual reality.
+She teaches a senior seminar at OSU called Science, Politics, and Peace Literacy and she has also developed a Peace Literacy lesson plan on aggression that she has taught numerous times to high school and college students.
 She and Chappell have also compiled an extensive lesson plan targeting three main areas of Peace Literacy for use in 6-12th grade as well as higher education settings.

-As Peace Literacy Curriculum Coordinator, she is leading a team at OSU that works with educators across the US and Canada to tailor Peace Literacy curricula to meet the needs of teachers from K-12 through to adult and higher education.
-Additionally, she is collecting lesson plans, and a compendium of group projects, in-class exercises, assignments, and community activities from educators who already use Chappell's materials in their classes.
-If you have any of your own work that you'd like to share, contact her at Sharyn.Clough@oregonstate.edu.
+As Peace Literacy Curriculum Coordinator, she leads a team at OSU that works with educators across the US and Canada to tailor Peace Literacy curricula to meet the needs of teachers from K-12 through to adult and higher education.
+Additionally, she collects lesson plans, and a compendium of group projects, in-class exercises, assignments, and community activities from educators who already use Peace Literacy materials in their classes.
+If you have any of your own work that you'd like to share, contact her at sharicloughATpeaceliteracy.org

 help sustain our work